All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Trick 7: Add a Short Walk After Meals

 Physical movement stimulates intestinal motility, which means it helps move food and waste through your digestive system.
 A 10 to 15 minute walk after lunch or dinner can significantly improve bowel regularity on GLP-1 medication.
-This is not about exercise intensity.
+This isn't about exercise intensity.
 A gentle stroll is sufficient.

 Trick 8: Track Fiber for One Week

 Most people have no idea how much fiber they actually eat.
 Track your fiber intake using an app like MyFitnessPal or Cronometer for one week.
-You will likely discover that you are eating far less than 25 grams daily, which gives you a clear target for improvement.
+You'll likely discover that you're eating far less than 25 grams daily, which gives you a clear target for improvement.

 Mistakes to Avoid